flutter/website/src/cookbook/games/achievements-leaderboard.md

 - Sign out of the game service

 Some achievements can be incremental.
-For example: "You have collected all 10 pieces of the McGuffin.".
+For example: "You have collected all 10 pieces of the McGuffin."

 Each game has different needs from game services.